slingr-stack/webflow-package/README.md

     </tr>
     </tbody>
 </table>
----
-title: Webflow endpoint
-keywords:
-last_updated: June 6, 2023
-tags: []
-summary: "Detailed description of the CMS API of the Webflow endpoint."
----

 ## Overview

-This endpoint allows direct access to the [Webflow CMS API](https://developers.webflow.com/), however it provides shortcuts and helpers for most common use cases.
+This package allows direct access to the [Webflow CMS API](https://developers.webflow.com/), however it provides shortcuts and helpers for most common use cases.

-Some features available in this endpoint are:
+Some features available in this package are:

 - Authentication and authorization
 - Direct access to the CMS API